 What is a plug-in hybrid car?

-What is a plug-in hybrid, how can it cut pollution and costs and should you buy one?
+What is a plug-in hybrid, how can it cut pollution and running costs, and should you buy one?

-You can think of plug-in hybrids as the vital stepping stone between the ICE cars the vast majority of people drive today and a zero-emissions future.
-For most owners, the fact plug-in hybrid models can save them money will also help them find favour, with the fact they're also designed to reduce pollution a happy bonus.
+Plug-in hybrids represent a vital stepping stone between the petrol or diesel cars that the vast majority of people drive today, and a zero-emissions future.
+For most owners, the fact that plug-in hybrid models can save them money will also help them find favour, with the fact they're also designed to reduce pollution being a happy bonus.